Code-Institute-Submissions/milestone-project-01/TESTING.md

 4. Intro copy section:
 - Check that the padding in the opening copy disappears in any screen smaller than a laptop
-- Check that the 'Review Memberships' button takes the user to the 'join us' page
+- Click the 'Review Memberships' button to go to the 'join us' page
 - Check that the first image sits below the introduction paragraph in a screen size smaller than a tablet
 - Check that the second image is not visible on a screen size smaller than a tablet
 - Check that the second block of copy sits beneath the image in a screen size smaller than a tablet
-- Check that the button 'Go to members page' takes the user to the members page
+- Click the button 'Go to members page' to go to the members page
+- Check margin on left of text in first paragraph, and right of second paragraph is reduced on tablet and smaller screens

 5. Testimonials:
 - Check that the row of images and text stretch to the edges of the screen when smaller than a laptop